Insulate Britain activists jailed over M25 protest

 - Published

-Five Insulate Britain campaigners have been jailed for defying a government injunction preventing them from protesting on the M25.
+Five Insulate Britain campaigners have been jailed for defying injunctions preventing them from protesting on the M25.

 The activists, who held a demonstration on the motorway in September, were all charged with contempt of court.